jdbctemplatemapper/jdbctemplatemapper/README.md

 ### fluent style queries

 ```
-// this is equivalent to jdbcTemplate.findAll(Order.class);
+// Gets all orders.
+This is equivalent to jdbcTemplateMapper.findAll(Order.class);
 List<Order> orders = Query.type(Order.class)
                           .execute(jdbcTemplateMapper);

 // with where and orderBy
 // orderBy() is strictly validated and is protected against SQL injection.
-// where() has minimal validation since it is difficult to validate so make sure it is parameterized to prevent SQL injection.
+// make sure the whereClause is parameterized to prevent SQL injection.
 List<Order> orders =
   Query.type(Order.class)
        .where("orders.status = ?", "IN PROCESS") // always prefix where() columns with table